FormidableLabs/react-swipeable/README.md

 After the server starts you can then view the examples page with your changes at `http://localhost:3000`.

 You can now make updates/changes to `src/index.js` and webpack will rebuild, then reload the page so you can test your changes!

-## Notes
-### Chrome 56 and later, warning with preventDefault
-`swipeable` version `>=4.2.0` should fix this issue.
-[PR here](https://github.com/dogfessional/react-swipeable/pull/88).

-The issue still exists in versions `<4.2.0`:
-- When this library tries to call `e.preventDefault()` in Chrome 56+ a warning is logged:
-- `Unable to preventDefault inside passive event listener due to target being treated as passive.`

-This warning is because this [change](https://developers.google.com/web/updates/2017/01/scrolling-intervention) to Chrome 56+ and the way the synthetic events are setup in reactjs.

-Follow reacts handling of this issue here: [facebook/react#8968](https://github.com/facebook/react/issues/8968)

 ## License